OpenLocalizationTestOrg/azure-docs-pr-test.tr-TR/articles/mobile-engagement/mobile-engagement-android-integrate-engagement-reach.md

               {
                 /*
                  * Exit content on exit, this is has no effect if another process method has already been
-                 * called so we don't have to check anything here.
+                 * called so we don't have toocheck anything here.
                  */
                 mContent.exitContent(this);
               }
               super.onPause();
             }

-Aradığınız varsa, gördüğünüz gibi `actionContent(this)` Etkinliğin bitiş sonra `exitContent(this)` herhangi bir etkisi olmadan güvenli bir şekilde çağrılabilir.
+Aradığınız varsa, gördüğünüz gibi `actionContent(this)` hello Etkinliğin bitiş sonra `exitContent(this)` herhangi bir etkisi olmadan güvenli bir şekilde çağrılabilir.

 [here]:http://developer.android.com/tools/extras/support-library.html#Downloading
 [Google Cloud Messaging]:http://developer.android.com/guide/google/gcm/index.html